OpenMW/openmw-deps-build/README.md

   * You should use a deploy key setup on your fork of [https://gitlab.com/OpenMW/openmw-dep](https://gitlab.com/OpenMW/openmw-dep)
 * `GPG_PRIVATE_KEY` with private GPG key to sign commits with GPG signature (e.g. generated with `gpg --full-generate-key`).
 * `GPG_PRIVATE_KEY_PASSPHRASE` a passphrase for the `GPG_PRIVATE_KEY` to make it possible to use the GPG key (e.g. the value used during `gpg --full-generate-key`).
-  * You can generate a gpg key with the git author information used in CI.
+  * You **must** generate a gpg key with the git author information used in CI, i.e. `openmw-deps-build@users.noreply.github.com`.
 It does not need to be associated with any account.

 Also the following [**variable**](https://docs.github.com/en/actions/learn-github-actions/variables) has to be set: